Xetibo/ReSet-Doc/sections/result/mock_system.typ

 #align(
   center, [#figure(
-      img("mock_implementation.svg", width: 100%, extension: "files"), caption: [Architecture of the Mock implementation], )<mock_architecture>],
+      img("mock_implementation.svg", width: 100%, extension: "files"), caption: [Architecture of the mock implementation], )<mock_architecture>],
 )

 The cfg(test) annotation can be used to tell the compiler to include differing code in test environments.
 For ReSet, this is used to inject different interface names for DBus which will be handled at compile time.
-This means there is zero performance cost to this system as everything is handled before running the binary.
+This means there is no performance cost to this system as everything is handled before running the binary.
 A user with the release version of ReSet would not even be able to see this system by decompiling it, as it does not exist within this version.